You are viewing a story from harrypotterfanfiction.com

-“Careful, Potter.
-My knee is dangerously close to your groin right no—”
+“Careful with what you say, Potter.
+My knee is very close to your groin right no—”

-All of a sudden, Potter’s rough hand came flying over my mouth, muffling my threat.
-Stiffening, I immediately froze as my ears picked up the sound of Filch's footsteps, I froze in my awkward position sprawled over Potter's torso.
+All of a sudden, Potter’s rough hand came flying over my mouth, muffling my threat, and I stiffened.
+Ears picking up the sound of Filch's footsteps, I froze in my awkward position sprawled over Potter's torso.

 In the dim, barely visible light, Potter and I stared at each other with wide, panicked eyes as Filch's footsteps grew louder and louder.
-Neither of us wanted to move for fear of Filch hearing us, and this made the situation all the more uncomfortable given the position we were in, I mean.
-Right now, Potter was lying flat on his back on the dusty ground of the cupboard.
+Neither of us wanted to move for fear of Filch hearing us, and this made the situation all the more uncomfortable given the position we were currently in.
+Potter was lying flat on his back on the dusty ground of the cupboard.
 I was literally straddling him, one of my legs on either side of his hips, my hands planted on the wall behind his head.
-My dark red hair fell around us like a curtain, a few tendrils spilling onto his chest.
-Most horrifyingly of all, however, was the fact that Potter’s warm hands were currently wrapped around my waist in an ill-fated effort to steady me.
+My dark red hair fell around us like a curtain, a few tendrils curling onto his chest.
+But most horrifyingly of all, however, was the fact that Potter’s warm hands were currently wrapped around my waist in an ill-fated effort to steady me.

-Any other time, Iwould have slapped him upside the head and told him to get his slimy, disgusting hands off of me, thank you very much.
-But, here, inside this dark, quiet broom cupboard, I couldn’t do that for two reasons: a) right now, Filch was directly outside the door, so close that I didn’t dare breathe, let alone move, and b) Potter’s hands were pretty much the only thing keeping me from falling and flopping right down on top of him.
+Any other time, I would have slapped him upside the head and told him to get his slimy, disgusting hands off of me, thank you very much.
+But, here, inside this dark, quiet broom cupboard, I couldn’t do that.
+Filch was directly outside the door, so close that I didn’t dare breathe, let alone move, and Potter’s hands were pretty much the only thing keeping me from flopping right down on top of him.

-I blinked rapidly, trying to get all those...thoughts out of my mind.
-Instead, I concentrated on the present.
-Focus, Agatha.
-There is a very angry caretaker outside the door.
+I blinked rapidly, trying to clear my mind of any and all thought, and instead concentrated on the present.
+There was a very angry caretaker outside the door.
 If he found us, he would most likely try to dismember our bodies limb from limb.
 So I thought about that.
-I did not think about Potter’s hands burning through the thin, flimsy material of your shirt.
-Do not think about the way his eyes are glowing all molten-y and gooey in the darkness.
-And do not, under an circumstances, think about how you could easily lean down and—and—and...
+I did not think about Potter’s hands burning through the flimsy material of my shirt, or the way his eyes were bright and sharp in the darkness.

-The air seemed to thud against my ears as I closed my eyes, struggling to wipe my mind clean.
-Silently, I strained to listen to Filch’s pacing footsteps outside.
-For once horrifying moment, I really thought he was going to open the door and find us.
-But then the moment passed, and Filch was walking away and leaving the office, and we were safe.
+The air seemed to thud against my ears as I closed my eyes and strained to listen to Filch’s pacing footsteps outside.
+For one horrifying moment, I really thought he was going to open the door and discover us.
+But then it passed, and Filch was walking away and leaving the office, and we were safe.

-We waited a moment, breathless, until we were absolutely sure he was gone.
+We waited a moment, breathless, until we were absolutely sure he had gone.
 And then I slowly, gingerly climbed off of Potter, the two of us unable to look at each other as we both struggled to a stand.
 The air hung thick and palpable around us, and I couldn't find it in myself to breathe a word.

-“Well,” Potter cleared his throat uncomfortably, reaching up to rub the back of his neck.
+“Well,” he cleared his throat uncomfortably, reaching up to rub the back of his neck.